GNOME/gimp-macos-build/README.md

 ~/gimp299-osx-app-x86_64/GIMP.app/Contents/MacOS/gimp
 ```

-Finally, the script will create a DMG file which is the "installer".
+Finally, the script will create a DMG file which is the "installer", in `/tmp/artifacts/`

 ## Debug info ##